 This is where you come in.

 Providing your audience with tutorials and guides about using pay per click benefits both parties.
-They get to advertise on the Web while you earn commissions whenever they buy or subscribe to the offers found in pay per click programs.
+They get to advertise on the Web while you earn commissions whenever they buy or subscribe to the offers found in pay per click affiliate programs.